 The 8-week protocol was developed by the Center for Compassion and Altruism Research and Education (CCARE), School of Medicine at Stanford University by a team of contemplative scholars, clinical psychologists, and researchers.
-CE credits may be available (see Frequently Asked Questions below for more info).
+CEs may be available (see Frequently Asked Questions below for more info).

 Compassion Cultivation Training is designed to support anyone who wants to cultivate compassion for themselves and for others.